altruios/namshubettulpa/public/namshubettuple/errors.md

 "R::Thank you"
 *The officer shook and returned to normal*
 ~He looked around the room.~
-"M::That's all it took?"
+'M::That is all it took?'
 *Rossin nodded,*
-"M::And I can switch back now?"
+'M::And I can switch back now?'
 ~Martha wasn't going to make the same mistake again~ *He nodded his head again: so she flipped the switch.*
 }
 {
 mn:M
-"R::We should probably change your shirt - it's still..."
+'R::We should probably change your shirt - it is still...'
 ~Rossin trailed off.~
 ~Martha looked down - seeing the blood stains make almost a designer pattern.~ "M::It's already 5 now, do we have time before the red-eye?"
-"R::We can stop somewhere on the way - it's only a shirt we need" "M::Do I need to pack anything, or?"
+'R::We can stop somewhere on the way -only need a shirt' "M::Do I need to pack anything, or?"
-"R::No, not really."
+'R::No, not really.'
 *Her stomach growled, she looked down - annoyed - she had just eaten.*
-"R::Yeah, get used to that."
+'R::Yeah, get used to that.'
 *Rossin gestured towards the door.*
 *They started walking out of the station.*
 "M::Always being hungry?"
 *Rossin nodded.*
-"R::The food in first class is excellent.
+'R::The food in first class is excellent.
-We'll grab some calories wherever we get the shirt"
+We will grab some calories wherever we get the shirt' }
-}
 {
 "M::My home it is, everything we need."
 *Rossin nodded, glancing at the watch,*
-"R::Cutting it close, your place is not exactly on the way" ~Which was an understatement - it was completely out of the way.~ "M::Well, I'm done with people for right now, solitude - so off to my fortress" *Martha exited through the double doors.*
+'R::Cutting it close, your place is not exactly on the way' ~Which was an understatement - it was completely out of the way.~ "M::Well, I'm done with people for right now, solitude - so off to my fortress" *Martha exited through the double doors.*